Long-term, aligned private equity

 The time commitment required of directors varies dependent upon the activity level of the Company.
 It is anticipated that 8-12 days per annum are required of directors for the attendance of routine meetings of the Board.
 In addition it is anticipated that 4-10 days per annum are required for the participation in other matters arising.

-Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities
+Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up‑to‑date experience, skills and capabilities

 ESO Compliance